zooniverse/tove/docs/arch/adr-03.md

 __**Summary**__
 Blob Storage is optimized for storing unstructured data: e.g. information that doesn't reside in a traditional row-column database.
 Blobs come in three different types: block blobs, append blobs, and page blobs.

-**Block Blobs**
-A block blob consists of one or more blocks, each each of which is identified by a block ID.
+__Block Blobs:__ A block blob consists of one or more blocks, each each of which is identified by a block ID.

 By default, storage clients limit block size to 128 MB, such that when a block blob upload is more than 128 MB, the file will be broken into several blocks.
 This maximum block size can be updated via the SingleBlobUploadThresholdInBytes property.